MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/asynchronous-channels.md

 ---
 title: "Support for live chat and asynchronous channels | MicrosoftDocs"
-description: "Get information on the support for adaptive cards, emojis, file attachments, and message formatting for live chat and asynchronous channels in Omnichannel for Customer Service." ms.date: 07/30/2021 ms.topic: article
+description: "Get information on the support for adaptive cards, emojis, file attachments, and message formatting in live chat and asynchronous channels in Omnichannel for Customer Service." ms.date: 07/30/2021 ms.topic: article
-author: platkat
+author: mh-jaya
-ms.author: ktaylor
+ms.author: v-jmh
 manager: shujoshi
 ms.reviewer: nenellim
 ---